NextGenShopping/ngConnect/README.md

 # ngConnect API for integrating 3D Views with Websites and Mobile Applications

-Follow these steps for integration on PLP (Product Listing Page)
+Follow these steps for integration on
 1. Copy the JavaScript from 'ngConnect.js' page on to your website’s product listing frontpage.
 Pass the values  (SKU_ID - (Item_id) and 1 – (Flag).
 2. Declare the values within the function - username, password, API_KEY.
 (These values will be provided by us).
 2. Explicitly call the function when the document has finished loading.